ContainX/openstack4j/CONTRIBUTING.md

 Code should compile and tests should pass under all Java versions which the OpenStack4j currently supports.
-Currently we support a minimum version of Java 5.
+Currently we support a minimum version of Java 6.

 Please insure all code is formatted like the rest of the API, well documented and same patterns applied.
+When configuring your IDE workspace make sure tabs are represented as spaces.

 Chat With Me
 ------------

-If you want to work on something or have questions / complaints please reach out to me by creating a Question issue at (https://github.com/gondor/openstack4j/issues/new).
+If you want to work on something or have questions / complaints please reach out to me by creating a Question issue at (https://github.com/gondor/openstack4j/issues/new) or better yet join our group at (http://groups.google.com/group/openstack4j)

 Thank you for your support!